GMP Degree / Mechanical and Manufacturing Engineering

 Transportation: aviation, rail, automotive, maritime, logistics,

-Energy and raw materials: electricity, oil, gas, minerals,
+Energy and Raw Materials Production: electricity, oil, gas, ore,

-Environment/Health: agricultural equipment, food processing, water, recycling, sports, recreation, pharmaceuticals, medical,
+Environment/Health: agricultural equipment, agri-food, water, recycling, sports, recreation, pharmaceuticals, medical,

 Cutting-edge sectors: military, nuclear, and aerospace.